 To quote Yoda from Star Wars, “Fear leads to anger, anger leads to hate, hate leads to suffering.”
 Men are usually quite adept at accessing and identifying their anger but often fail to consider that it is coming from a place of fear.
 Think of ways of how anger is linked to your need for sex addiction help.
 When you’re angry with your spouse, or your kids, or your boss?
 Or perhaps you’re angry at a situation and not someone specific…what do you do with that angry energy?

 Anxiety is forward-thinking.
 Making (negative) predictions about future events that either have not yet occurred or will never happen.
 Yet, we build the case for them and embody the stress.
 How come?
 Think of ways of how stress and anxiety are associated with your acting out behavior.

 Fear as Procrastination

-Putting things off, avoiding…sound familiar?
-Often times fear of failing or finishing result in procrastinating.
-Then the “should” story begins—we SHOULD be doing this or we SHOULD be taking care of this.
+Putting things off, avoiding, sound familiar?
+Often times fear of failing or finishing results in procrastinating.
+Then the “should” story begins — we SHOULD be doing this or we SHOULD be taking care of this.
 Think of ways of how procrastinating and acting out sexually are related.

-When I work with my clients who struggle with compulsive sexual behavior, I teach them how to dialogue with a specific feeling or thought—as if it is a real person.
+When I provide sex addiction help for my clients, I teach them how to dialogue with a specific feeling or thought — as if it is a real person.
 Actually talk directly to anger, to anxiety, to the procrastinator.
 It helps to differentiate the thought so that you can actually gain objectivity and learn from it, rather than unconsciously act it out.
 Remember, we act out what we don’t feel.